BZemba87/true-crime-story-time/README.md

 ## Member User Goals ##
 - As a user with an account, I want to be able to log in easily
-- As a user with an account, I want to be able to join a discussion about a true crime case by adding comments to posts
 - As a user with an account, I want to be able to like or unlike blog posts
 - As a user with an account, I want to be able to log out